saucelabs/sauce-docs/docs/secure-connections/sauce-connect/installation.md

 ```

-## Using Docker Containers to Install/Run Sauce Connect
+## Running Sauce Connect in Docker

-You can use the Sauce Connect Proxy Docker image, maintained by the Sauce Labs [Open Source Program Office](https://opensource.saucelabs.com/), to build a Docker container.
-This means it is an alternative to the above Download/Installation steps.
+As an alternative to downloading/installing the client (described above), you can use the Sauce Connect Proxy Docker image to run Sauce Connect Proxy in a Docker container.

-If you’re not sure where Docker fits, consider these use cases:
-* If you want to creating automation (or manual testing) for multiple apps that reside in different environments or Sauce Labs Data Centers (i.e., US-East and US-West).
+Here are some benefits/use cases:
-* If you want to create multiple High Availability Sauce Connect tunnels on the same system, without having to manage or use different ports.
+* If you want to run Sauce Connect Proxy as part of a Dockerized CI.
-* If you no longer want to manage Sauce Connect Proxy versions.
+* If you'd prefer to manage Docker image tags instead of Sauce Connect Proxy versions.
-* If you want to run Sauce Connect Proxy as part of a dockerized CI.
+* If your setup involves several instances running on the same system, Docker would simplify Sauce Connect Proxy port management.

-To learn how to run the Sauce Connect Proxy Docker image as a container and manage tunnels that way, see [Sauce Connect Docker Container Setup](/secure-connections/sauce-connect/setup-configuration/specialized-environments/#sauce-connect-docker-container-setup).
+To learn more, see [Sauce Connect Docker Container Setup](/secure-connections/sauce-connect/setup-configuration/specialized-environments/#sauce-connect-docker-container-setup).

 ## Log File